TeamHeka/medkit/docs/examples/spacy_io.md

 ## Convert a collection of TextDocument to SpacyDocs

-Similarly it is possible to convert a list/Collection of TextDocument to Spacy using {class}`~medkit.io.spacy.SpacyOutputConverter`.
+Similarly it is possible to convert a list of TextDocument to Spacy using {class}`~medkit.io.spacy.SpacyOutputConverter`.

 You will need to provide an `nlp` object that tokenizes and generates the document with the raw text as reference.
 By default, it converts **all** medkit annotations and attributes to Spacy, but you can use  `anns_labels` and `attrs` parameters to specify which items should be converted.